Japan, a child at each hand,

 Our girls arrived ready to onsen, but were close to tears when they learned of the requisite attire.
 "I am NOT going in the onsen," they moaned.
 "Let's go check it out," I encouraged.
 We got into the ladies changing room, nobody there.
 They were interested, but not budging.
 So I seized the moment, tidily put my clothes in basket provided, and walked out to the onsen.
 Little girls followed not 30 seconds later, and will now tell you that onsen was one of their very favorite things about Japan.

-snow on her eyelash
+snow on young eyelash

 melts with her trepidations

 wooden stool, rich soaps

 I title this one, "Lather, Rinse, Repeat 5x Daily," for that is exactly what the girls did.
 Wake up, "May I onsen before breakfast?"
 Return from chilly hills, "I'm heading to onsen."
 After dinner, "Onsen anyone?"
 One of my proudest moments early in this trip was stepping into onsen to find Allie already talking with a couple Japanese women.
 Chatty, polite and even using some of her basic Japanese from school, all while sitting there al fresca.
 Sort of a Japanese Red Tent experience, I saw in new light the great possibility this girl has.